 As the COVID-19 pandemic continues, an increasing number of families across the country are relying on emergency food assistance.
 The need will continue to rise, as school closures impact children who rely on the national free/reduced lunch program and after-school feeding programs.
-In addition, business closures leave working parents uncertain about how they will provide in the coming weeks.
-The Houston Food Bank provides crucial support to those affected in its 18-county service area.
+In addition, the 2021 Winter Storm has left many in our 18 county service area in need of food, water, and supplies.

 The Houston Food Bank's efforts now will have an impact on the long-term stability of those who have been greatly affected by the pandemic.
 Food insecurity and hunger is proven to impact physical and mental health.
 Many who experience food insecurity are forced to "trade-off" expenses, choosing to pay rent, utilities, and in some cases medicine instead of buying food.
 By providing food, individuals and families can better manage resources and focus on other necessities.